UW sees significant drop in COVID-19 cases from fall semester

-LARAMIE – The number of COVID-19 cases at the University of Wyoming during the spring semester so far is significantly lower than the fall semester, in concert with a trend of declining cases in the state and nation, says a UW news release.
+LARAMIE – The number of COVID-19 cases at the University of Wyoming during the spring semester so far is significantly lower than the fall semester, in concert with a trend of declining cases in the state and nation, according to a UW news release.

 Of the total 1,994 cases reported among UW employees and students since the pandemic began, 179 have been reported so far this calendar year.
 And, even as UW has continued a rigorous testing program this semester, the positivity rate during the first five weeks has been significantly lower than during the same period in the fall semester.